 “Without butter, without eggs... there is no reason to come to France.”
 Paul Bocuse.
 I am not sure how the Minister of French Tourism feels about that statement… but Mr. Bocuse was passionate about his butter.
 Monsieur Bocuse held a record breaking 3-star Michelin rating for one of his restaurants for over 55 years.

 Chef Thomas Keller buys butter from Vermont that costs between $50-$60 to buy…..if you can get it.
 Mr. Keller serves it at his restaurants including the French Laundry....think butter poached lobster.
 It is made in Vermont by Diane St. Clair.
 She basically handles every aspect of her business from milking to making the butter.
-Diane's butter and Chef Keller fine command of ingredients.
-A match made in heaven.
+Diane's butter and Chef Keller fine command of ingredients equal "a match made in heaven".

 Butter was so important to the Irish economy that merchants opened a Butter Exchange in Cork to help regulate the trade.